 - In a medium pot, bring 2 cups of rice and 4 cups of water to a boil with a lid.
 Once it reaches a boil, reduce the heat to low and let simmer for about 40 minutes or until all of the liquid is absorbed and the rice is tender.

-- While the rice cooks, combine all of the dry spices (rosemary, oregano, crushed red pepper, paprika, peppercorns and salt) in a small food processor, coffee grinder or blender.
+- While the rice cooks, combine all of the dry spices (thyme, oregano, crushed red pepper, paprika, peppercorns and salt) in a small food processor, coffee grinder or blender.
 The goal is to grind the mixture into a powder.
 My small food processor wasn’t quite powerful enough to pulverize the spices but the dish still turned out great, whole peppercorns and all.

 - In a large skillet, melt the butter over medium heat.
 Add the minced garlic and ground spice mixture.
 Stir and cook for 1-2 minutes.